Senior Living Furniture Design Tips

 Seat Construction

-A strong seat is commonly built in one of three methods.
-Some chairs have a 3/4” thick hardwood plywood board while others have a webbed seat board made of plywood covered with elastic bands for added strength and flexibility (as shown on the image).
-Lastly, a spring system can be used as a seat support made of evenly spaced wire springs with two rows of steel tie wire.
-The seat in most cases is padded with polyurethane foam of 2.3 density at 45 lb compression and covered in commercial grade upholstery.
+A sturdy seat is typically constructed in one of three ways.
+Some chairs use a 3/4” thick hardwood plywood base, while others use a webbed seat board made of plywood with elastic bands for added strength and flexibility (as shown in the image).
+Another method involves using a spring system made from wire springs supported by steel tie wires.
+The seat is generally padded with polyurethane foam (density of 2.3, 45 lb compression) and upholstered with commercial-grade fabric.

 Chair Construction